Skip to main content

 4. Click Create.

-5. WSO2 Integrator opens the service in the Service Designer.
+5. WSO2 Integrator creates the empty service and opens it in the Service Designer.
 The canvas shows the attached listener pill and the table name pill.
+The service has no handlers yet.

 Service Designer showing the Microsoft SQL Server CDC service canvas